Comparisons12 min read

 • Coinbase Vault — time-delayed withdrawals for added security

-• Learn & Earn — small crypto rewards for completing educational modules (genuinely useful for beginners, and fun fact: some users have earned $50+ in free crypto just from watching tutorials)
+• Learn & Earn — small crypto rewards for watching tutorials (fun fact: some users have earned $50+ in free crypto just from these videos)

 Best For

-Beginners, long-term HODLers, anyone who prioritizes regulatory safety, and US investors who want a one-stop-shop that won't disappear overnight.
+Beginners, long-term HODLers, anyone who wants regulatory safety above all else, and US investors hunting for a single platform that handles everything.

 Pricing

-Simple buy fees range from 1.49% to 3.99% depending on payment method.
-On Advanced Trade, maker fees start at 0.40% and taker fees at 0.60%, both dropping with higher volume.
-The Coinbase One subscription at $29.99/month starts making financial sense if you're trading more than roughly $2,000 per month.
+Simple buy fees range from 1.49% to 3.99% based on your payment method.
+On Advanced Trade, you're looking at 0.40% maker and 0.60% taker, dropping with higher volume.
+The $29.99/month Coinbase One subscription starts making sense if you're trading over roughly $2,000 per month.

 📘 The Complete Budget System $4.99